 Currently, the following facilities are open for public access:

-Museum exhibits and the park film theater at Arches Visitor Center also remain closed.
+The park film theater at Arches Visitor Center remains closed.

 Devils Garden Campground is open.
 Water is available at Arches Visitor Center and at Devils Garden Campground.

 When recreating, park visitors should follow the National Park Service mask mandate, maintain social distance, and avoid high-risk outdoor activities.
 Please do not visit if you are sick or were recently exposed to COVID-19.
 Park staff will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.

 Arches National Park is generally open 24 hours a day, year-round.
 On very busy days, when parking lots fill to capacity we temporarily delay additional park entries.
 Visitors who encounter a closed gate may try back in a few hours or consider visiting other nearby destinations.